 Repurposed Dresser Bench

-Did you see yesterday’s Recent Finds post?
-Let’s see if you guessed right?
 I bought this dresser ($20) and two pieces of the bead board paneling for $4 each.
-I know, $20 is way over my $5 limit….more about that in a minute.
+Yeah, I know, $20 is way over my $5 limit….but remember, I got two (projects) for one dresser.

-I got busy cutting it apart with my Jig Saw .
+I got busy cutting the dresser apart with my Jig Saw .
 I should have used tape, that would have cut down on the splintering.